Foxconn's Gou throws hat in ring for Taiwan presidency, with blessing of sea goddess

 “Peace, stability, economy, future, are my core values,” Gou said later at the KMT’s headquarters in Taipei.

-He urged the party to rediscover its spirit, the honour of its members and the lost support of the youth, and to establish a fair and transparent system for the primary race.
+He urged the party to rediscover its spirit, the honor of its members and the lost support of the youth, and to establish a fair and transparent system for the primary race.

 The KMT’s primary was already highly competitive, with contenders including a former KMT chairman, Eric Chu, and a former head of the island’s parliament, Wang Jin-pyng.